School Name

 Spear’s Review

-Founded in 1432, Sevenoaks may be one of the UK’s oldest schools, but staff are nonetheless not afraid to innovate: the school was one of the first in the UK to switch to the IB in 1978.
-Sevenoaks hasn’t looked back; pupils consistently score 8 to 10 points above the world average on the exam.
+Founded in 1432, Sevenoaks may be one of the UK’s oldest schools, but staff are not afraid to innovate: the school was one of the first in the UK to switch to the IB in 1978.
+Sevenoaks hasn’t looked back, and pupils consistently score 8 to 10 points above the world average on the exam.
 The breadth of the IB course allows students to pursue their interests, but there are also plenty of opportunities for personal development and enjoyment on offer outside the classroom.

 Students can participate in the Duke of Edinburgh’s Award, or join a sports team, lead a club or embark on one of 70 residential trips.
-There is even a Model UN team, and Sennockian delegates are regularly commended at the annual conferences.
+There is also a Model UN team, and Sennockian delegates are regularly commended at the annual conferences.

 Academics

-87 per cent of GCSE results are grades 7–9.
+- 90 per cent of (I)GCSE results were grades 7-9

-Average IB score is 39.6.
+- Average IB score was 39.4

 University and college destinations